alexanderi96/leafnet/README.md

 go build
 ```

-Fill in the configuration details in the YAML configuration file and put it under `~/.config/leafnet/config.yaml` or specify the path to it while starting the application.
+Fill in the configuration details in the toml configuration file and put it under `~/.config/leafnet/config.toml` or specify the path to it while starting the application.

 Run it: